 Can females test for YDNA?

-YDNA stands for Y chromosome DNA.
-The YDNA is what makes a man, a man.
-It can also help you trace a direct male line.
-Only males can take a YDNA test.
-So if you’re not a man, but you want to use YDNA to explore a specific part of your lineage, you’ll have to use your powers of persuasion to get the right man on your family tree to take this test.
+If you’re not a genetic male, but you want to use YDNA to explore a specific part of your lineage, you’ll have to use your powers of persuasion to get the right man on your family tree to take this test.